-Although the government is taking action to preserve their environment and protect the spice, it’s our duty and responsibility as individuals and inhabitants of this world to help maintain it as beautiful and intact as it is.
+Although the government is taking action to preserve their environment and protect the species, it’s our duty and responsibility as individuals and inhabitants of this world to help maintain it as beautiful and intact as it is.

 In the entire Yucatan Peninsula, there are quite a few places where you can see the pink flamingoes

-Situated in the northeast of Yucatan Rio Lagartos is a small fishing village at 10 km distance.
+Situated in the northeast of Yucatan Rio Lagartos is a small fishing village at a 10 km distance.

 The local fishermen are also the one who looks after the tourists and take them to tour around the lagoon to see crocodiles, flamingoes, and the local fauna and appreciate the natural environment.

 You can either book a tour from your resort or in advance.